 If this is the case, I recommend you have a think about the kind of person you are.
 Are you an alignment focused person who would simply love a 90 minute class on deconstructing the triangle pose?
 Are you an athletic person who loves to sweat and move - the more chaturangas the better?
 Do you love it when your instructor tells stories about Ganesha the elephant god and the Yoga sutras?
 Is your favourite class of ALL TIME the one when you realised something powerful about your emotional self?
 Are you a mixture of a few of these?
 These questions will help to shape the kind of instructor you want to be.

 You can narrow your list down from here.
 Chances are, if you love practicing a certain approach .. you'll love teaching the same way.
 For example, you love your instructor's classes when you jump, sweat and constantly move and you're not really into the cover/sub instructor who tells you to open your heart and let yourself cry.
-You may want to check out some of the Power Vinyasa teacher training courses on offer (Baron Baptiste, Power Living, Ashtanga).
-Another example, you're in a state of bliss when your instructor does the chanting at the beginning and the end, you are so interested in Ganesha to the point that you bought a book about him and in the asana class you need to know which pose is coming next.
-You may want to go for something more classical such as Satyananda or Sivananda which have a set repetitive sequence and offer an equal balance of all disciplines in their training (including meditation, philosophy chanting etc).
+You may want to check out some of the Vinyasa teacher training courses on offer.
+Another example, you're in a state of bliss when your instructor does the chanting at the beginning and the end, you are so interested in Ganesha to the point that you bought a book about him and in the asana class you need to take your time.
+You may want to go for something more classical Hatha because they offer an equal balance of all disciplines in their training (including meditation, philosophy chanting etc).

 I'm a big fan of word of mouth.
 Ask around.
 Ask your teachers.
-Ask that girl who's been going to the same classes as you for the last 3 years who puts her mat right next to yours.
 Ask the reception desk.
 Email instructors you love.
 Ask bloggers :)

 There are so many different teacher training courses available so make sure you check out the accreditation.
 Is it Yoga Alliance, or Yoga Australia (or similar) approved?
 It's not the 'be all and end all' to be registered with one of these industry bodies but personally, as someone who hires Yoga teachers, it at least gives me some indication, if I don't know the school you've trained at, that your certification meets the industry standards.
 Registration will also help you get insurance and if you are lucky enough they offer short courses for Yoga teachers, they remind you when you need to update your CPR and hold regular gatherings.

 Once you do your first Yoga teacher training, you'll be hooked.
-I've recently completed my 4th Yoga teacher training (not to mention all the short courses and workshops) you'll also become addicted!.
+I've recently completed my 4th Yoga teacher training (not to mention all the short courses and workshops).